Attorneys Who Work for Indiana Employees

 - Compensatory damages – reimbursement for expenses related to your job loss, such as job search expenses, penalties for missed bills, or medical expenses.

 You don’t just have to walk away from a wrongful termination.
 You have legal rights, and we will work to protect them.
-Give us a call today to speak with an experienced wrongful termination.
+Give us a call today to speak with a member of our legal team.